Private fostering is an 'arrangement by a parent for care of a child by another person'.

 Private Fostering Statement of Purpose

-This Statement of Purpose is designed as a written statement, which sets out the council's duties and functions in relation to private fostering and the ways in which these duties will be carried out.
+The Private Fostering Statement of Purpose is designed as a written statement, which sets out our duties and functions in relation to private fostering and the ways in which these duties will be carried out.